US deaths at brink of 500K, confirming virus’ tragic reach

 “I just wanted to hug them,” she said.
 “Because that was all I could do.”

-After a year that has darkened doorways across the U.S., the pandemic was poised to surpass a milestone that once seemed unimaginable, a reminder of the virus’s reach into all corners of the country and communities of every size and makeup.
+After a year that has darkened doorways across the U.S., the pandemic is poised to surpass a milestone that once seemed unimaginable, a reminder of the virus’s reach into all corners of the country and communities of every size and makeup.

 “It’s very hard for me to imagine an American who doesn’t know someone who has died or have a family member who has died,” said Ali Mokdad, a professor of health metrics at the University of Washington in Seattle.
 “We haven’t really fully understood how bad it is, how devastating it is, for all of us.”